Embarcadero/BoldForDelphi/README.md

 - https://delphi.fandom.com/wiki/Bold_for_Delphi
 - http://boldfordelphi.blogspot.com/

+There is a new Slackspace dedicated only for this project.
+If you are interested to join the chat send your email to roland<dot>bengtsson<at>gmail<dot>com for an invite.

 The project source code has been made available by https://www.embarcadero.com/ and published under an MIT license.